Embarcadero/octoid/ReadMe.md

 Please refer to the [license](https://github.com/Embarcadero/octoid/blob/main/LICENSE) regarding conditions of use for the code of Octoid.

+## Technical details

+If you are interested in the details about how the Octoid code works, please refer to the [technical details readme](https://github.com/Embarcadero/octoid/blob/main/TechDetails.md).

 ## Dependencies

 Octoid depends on Erik Van Bilsen's libraries: